JPoirier55/HoppoRoo/README.md

 ```
 Go to http://dest_ip:dest_port to see running sandbox instance.

-Currently I am hosting an AWS cloud server with the app running here:
+Currently I am hosting an AWS cloud server with the app running here (Limited functionality due to permissions and rpi directories):
 ## http://hopporoo.jakepoirierdev.com